 Set the HP64000 environment variable if you installed the software in a directory other than "/usr/hp64000" (that is, if you told the installation script to use a path other than "/").

-Modify the PATH environment variable to include the "\$HP64000/bin" directory environment variable to specify search paths.
-Including usr/hp64000/bin in your PATH relieves you from prefixing HP 64700 executables with the directory path.
+Modify the PATH environment variable to include the \$HP64000/bin directory and the HP64_DEBUG_PATH environment variable to specify search paths.